How many people live in subsidized housing in the United States?

 Subscribe to get unbiased, data-driven insights sent to your inbox weekly.

 Renters in subsidized housing earn income from different sources.
-Welfare was the main income source for 3% of households.
+Welfare is the main income source for 3% of households.
 According to HUD and the Census Bureau, “welfare” includes the Temporary Assistance for Needy Families (TANF) program, general assistance, or emergency assistance payments.
-Another 24% of households earned the majority of their income through wages, salaries, and business income.
-Finally, for 67% of households living in subsidized housing, the majority of income came from other sources, including Social Security payments, insurance benefits, pensions, interest or dividends, and payments in lieu of salary like worker’s compensation, severance, unemployment, or disability.
-The remaining 6% was unaccounted for in the data.
+Another 24% of households earn the majority of their income through wages, salaries, and business income.
+Finally, for 67% of households living in subsidized housing, the majority of income comes from other sources, a broad category that includes Social Security payments; insurance benefits; pensions; interest or dividends; and payments in lieu of salary like worker’s compensation, severance, unemployment, or disability.
+The remaining 6% is unaccounted for in the data.

 Welfare assistance programs were the primary source of income for 3% of households in subsidized housing.